-Good - Our required behaviours Great - Our aspiring behaviours You work together with colleagues and customers and take the time to build effective relationships.
-You celebrate team success and create a positive team spirit.
-You work well with people who have different ideas, perspectives and backgrounds.
-You share skills and knowledge and encourage and support others in applying their ideas to work - helping others to help themselves.
-You encourage working together for the benefit of customers and colleagues.
-You look for ways to maximise the value of working together by building support, providing focus and giving direction to deliver successful outcomes.
-You make every contact count by utilising opportunities to communicate to colleagues and customers relevant messages and signpost where to seek further information and support.
-You spend time building relationships for maximum impact.
-You support others in working together; helping them to develop a common focus.
-You are willing to re-allocate resources for the mutual benefit of customers and organisations.
-You are committed to a 'team' culture.
-You build networks collaboratively, to help provide support and expertise by shaping and driving forward agendas and addressing concerns.
-You promote team work and a feeling of pride by valuing and supporting individuals' contributions and ideas.
-You work beyond traditional boundaries; initiating joint approaches to delivering services.
-You make every contact count by proactively supporting colleagues and customers to be more capable, motivated and to take opportunities which will help them to achieve their full potential.
-Some examples of what is not Working Together: Not accepting or treating colleagues as internal customers.
-Showing little consideration or respect for other colleagues.
-Playing power games and using your status to disrupt collaborative working.
-Showing little sign of co-operating within your team, or working in partnership.
-Closing down others by being judgemental, interrupting or talking over them.
-Failing to listen, showing little interest in the views of others.
-Not asking others for opinions or ideas.
-Choosing not to work as a team by working in a silo / pursuing your own agenda.
-Choosing not to give clear information, support and signposting when opportunities arise
+You work together with colleagues and customers and take the time to build effective relationships.

+- You celebrate team success and create a positive team spirit. - You work well with people who have different ideas, perspectives and backgrounds. - You share skills and knowledge and encourage and support others in applying their ideas to work helping others to help themselves. - You encourage working together for the benefit of customers and colleagues. - You look for ways to maximise the value of working together by building support, providing focus and giving direction to deliver successful outcomes. - You listen to and involve colleagues and external customers, and respond positively to suggestions before making decisions. - You make every contact count by utilising opportunities to communicate to colleagues and customers relevant messages and signpost where to seek further information and support.

+- You spend time building relationships for maximum impact. - You support others in working together; helping them to develop a common focus. - You are willing to re-allocate resources for the mutual benefit of customers and organisations. - You are committed to a 'team' culture. - You build networks collaboratively, to help provide support and expertise by shaping and driving forward agendas and addressing concerns. - You promote team work and a feeling of pride by valuing and supporting individuals' contributions and ideas. - You work beyond traditional boundaries; initiating joint approaches to delivering services. - You make every contact count by proactively supporting colleagues and customers to be more capable, motivated and to take opportunities which will help them to achieve their full potential.

+Some examples of what is not Working Together:

+- Not accepting or treating colleagues as internal customers. - Showing little consideration or respect for other colleagues. - Playing power games and using your status to disrupt collaborative working. - Showing little sign of co-operating within your team, or working in partnership. - Closing down others by being judgemental, interrupting or talking over them. - Failing to listen, showing little interest in the views of others. - Not asking others for opinions or ideas. - Choosing not to work as a team by working in a silo / pursuing your own agenda. - Choosing not to give clear information, support and signposting when opportunities arise